-- A rate ratio compares rates, to allow statements such as 'the rate for Aboriginal and Torres Strait Islander Australians is three times as high as the rate for non-Indigenous Australians'.
+- A rate ratio compares rates, to allow statements such as 'the rate for Aboriginal and Torres Strait Islander Australians is three times the rate for non-Indigenous Australians'.
 For example, if the rate for Aboriginal and Torres Strait Islander Australians is 30 per cent and the rate for non-Indigenous Australians is 10 per cent, the rate ratio would be three to one (or 3:1). - A rate difference highlights the difference between rates, to allow statements such as 'the rate for Aboriginal and Torres Strait Islander Australians is 20 percentage points higher than the rate for non-Indigenous Australians'.
 For example, if the rate for Aboriginal and Torres Strait Islander Australians is 30 per cent and the rate for non-Indigenous Australians is 10 per cent, the rate difference is 20 percentage points.
-The six COAG Closing the Gap targets and many other indicators are expressed primarily using rate differences, to measure the change in the gap over time.